sarnobat/vlc_module/README.md

 * Don't bother with an "extension" script (https://translatedby.com/you/instructions-to-code-your-own-vlc-lua-scripts/original/), they only get launched via the menu.
 * Don't bother with an "interface" script since you have to use that instead of an existing interface and change how you launch the app
 * "Playlist" is the one you want.
 * The terminology is confusing: script and extension are not the same thing, and I'm not sure what a module is.
 Actually I think the lua module that allows scripting is just one of many modules.
-Modules probably have to be written in C.
+Modules probably have to be written in C. I think a plugin and module are the same thing.

 ### Call graph